When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Problem Statement

-This metric conveys a similar information as demographic parity, however it also considers the ground truth.
 In doing so, it motivates making changes to the predictions that align with the target labels.
-We use \textbf{Disparate Mistreatement}, introduced in~\cite{zafar2017fairness} to measure a classifier's fairness with respect to equalized odds:
+We use \textbf{Disparate Mistreatement (DM)}, introduced in~\cite{zafar2017fairness} to measure equalized odds as the addition to the two following terms:

 where